 Kaiser Permanente is a unique entry on this list.
 While they are an insurance provider, they also have their own facilities and providers.
 That integrated system allows them to offer seamless referrals and provide supremely smooth access to care.

 Kaiser also boasts super customer satisfaction levels.
-They have a rating of four stars on Consumer Affairs and ranked number one in 5 of the 21 regions on the J.D.
-Power Survey in 2020.
+They have a rating of 3.7 stars on Consumer Affairs and ranked number one in 5 of the 21 regions on the J.D.
+Power Survey in 2022.

 Their prices are also much more affordable than it seems like they should be, given their premier service.
 They have the cheapest silver plans in four states, which is the third most in the nation.

-Kaiser’s financial outlook is also top-notch.
-They finished 2020 with a net income of $6.4 billion, and they rank number seven in market share despite operating in a relatively small geographical range.
+Kaiser’s stability is also top-notch.
+They have been in business since 1945 and they rank number nine in market share despite operating in a relatively small geographical range.
+They have an A+ Insurer Financial Strength rating from Fitch Ratings.

 5. Blue Cross Blue Shield